chrisjsimpson/fx2obp/README.md

 - WRITE_TO_FILE - Write output to disk
 - POST_TO_OBP - Post to Open Bank Project api endpoint

+**Note:** By default this wont post to the enpoint.
+This is to allow testing to post to an endpoint, set the environment up:

 ```
 export WRITE_TO_FILE=False
 export POST_TO_OBP=True